invisibleroads/invisibleroads-tutorials/life-dance.rst

 Yo-yo spin, side lean [#SalsaRosa]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Basic
-- Man breaks with left foot back, releases left hand and flings left hand back while woman flings right hand back
+- Man breaks with left foot back, releases left hand and flings left hand back while woman flings right hand back so that both partners are facing outward and back
 - Man tugs lightly with right hand and woman spins counterclockwise into man
 - Man stops woman's shoulder with his left hand
 - Man leans slowly to left by bending left leg with woman leaning on him